zimmermanw84/frackjackduece/README.md

 - Why does Vim double indent my code?... (not on client) Only on GitHub.
 	I am currently looking to resolve this.
 If anyone reading this has/or is familure with this please contact me :)

+- Realization - Should have used Flux...
+Seriously.

 ##Tech:

 - React